uniform-team/Uniform-Validation-Language/README.md

 Problem
 --------------

 Web form validation sucks.
-This can be shown through a versy simple example, consider the following form:
+This can be shown through a very simple example, consider the following form:

 ![Car Form][car-form]